timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

  /  \ \
 (if you see this . this is my signtuare it a double chin happy. butterlfy named steve) this is who you give credit to.

+how to make a free fidget toy you google https://www.youtube.com/watch?v=_4p_QxWtGYc&t=83s or How to Make a Paper Table Football | Flick Football | Origami Step by Step Tutorial Kyrin Crafts if you dont want to click on link. then at tie a thread at the tail like this and fold it you can swing it around.

 also